To verify and debug the Bluetooth stack, use the tools provided in AOSP and the Bluetooth Special Interest Group's (SIG) tests.

 Debugging with logs

-In Android 4.4 and later, you can manually collect BTSnoop logs,
+In Android 4.4 and later, you can manually collect BTSnoop logs, which

-For most Android devices, the logs are stored in
+Controller Interface (HCI) packets.
+For most Android devices, the logs are

-data/misc/bluetooth/logs
+stored in data/misc/bluetooth/logs

 .